projectunic0rn/pub/content/blog/2019-05-29-contributing-part-i-getting-started/index.md

 > [Viewing branches in your repository](https://help.github.com/en/articles/viewing-branches-in-your-repository)

-Since we're focusing on learning Git through the command line, I'll provide you with some of the commands you can use if you're not sure what branch you're currently using.
+Since we're focusing on learning Git through the command line, I'll provide you with some of the commands you can use to know what branch you're currently using.
 You already know the first command, i.e. `git status`.
 Run this immediately after cloning the repo.

 Another command you can use is `git branch`: